Customize Consent Preferences

 How do you promote core values in your company?

-YFS Magazine (Young, Fabulous and Self-employed) ran an article not too long ago on “100 Core Values from 15 Winning Companies.”
+YFS Magazine (Young, Fabulous and Self-employed) ran an article a while back “100 Core Values from 15 Winning Companies.”
 They looked at a range of companies, including Zappos, Toms Shoes, Whole Foods, Accenture, Teach for America, Rackspace, A Weber, Barnes & Noble, Google, American Express, Four Season Hotels & Resorts, CarMax, Salesforce.com, Boston Consulting Group, and Quicken Loans.

 Sorting the 100 core values by theme, rather than by organization, interesting trends began to emerge.
 These 15 high-performance companies–across various industries–certainly aim to deliver a whole lot more than profit.